aubelsb2/github-level/README.md

 You can update the badge by creating a reverse pull requests to the project, once you have done so it will update.
 Watch this project for updates to know when!
 (Maybe I might automate that?)

+Don't forget to enable workflow actions if you haven't by clicking on "Actions" and accepting.

 # Personal repo

 If you set `USER_GITHUB_SECRET` token in your fork of this AND if you have a self named repo..
 Ie in my case I have a repo: https://github.com/arran4/arran4 it will create a PR for a badge update to that repo too.